Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * +0.1 for arriving at suboptimal state.
     * +1.0 for arriving at optimal state.
 * Brains: One brain with the following observation/action space.
-    * State space: (Discrete) One variable corresponding to current state.
+    * Vector Observation space: (Discrete) One variable corresponding to current state.
-    * Action space: (Discrete) Two possible actions (Move left, move right).
+    * Vector Action space: (Discrete) Two possible actions (Move left, move right).
     * Visual Observations: 0
 * Reset Parameters: None